jto/jto.github.io.sources/_posts/2016-01-29-getting-started-with-shapeless.md

 ## Conclusion

 This article is meant to give you an overview of the basic use cases.
-I hope it gives newcomers the basic infos required to start discovering type level programming in Scala using Shapeless.
 If anything is unclear, or just not covered in this article, let me know in the comments or ping me on [twitter](https://twitter.com/skaalf).
 I'll try to improve it over time.
 If you know more resources on Shapeless or type level programming, I'd be happy to link them here.